reasonml/reason/README.md

-To provide your own exception list, create a line-separated file that contains all constructors (without module prefix) in your project that expects a single tuple as argument, and use `-heuristics-file <filename>` to tell `reasonfmt` that all constructors listed in the file will be treated as constructor with a single tuple as argument:
+To provide your own exception list, create a line-separated file that contains all constructors (without module prefix) in your project that expects a single tuple as argument, and use `-heuristics-file <filename>` to tell `refmt` that all constructors listed in the file will be treated as constructor with a single tuple as argument:
 ```
 > cat heuristics.txt